 The journal will accept submissions on an ongoing basis, and will publish new material periodically throughout the year.
 Each volume of the journal will be limited to material published within a given calendar year.

-Ronald A. Simkins, Ph.D. serves as the journal’s General Editor.
+Zachary B. Smith, Ph.D. serves as the journal’s General Editor; Ronald A. Simkins, Ph.D. is the Managing Editor.
 The editorial board is comprised of the Faculty Associates of the Kripke Center.

 Subscription to the journal is free, and current and back issues of the journal can be accessed online.

 A subscription mailing list is provided to notify readers when new material has been published in the journal.
 In order to receive periodic notification of new published material, send an email message to , with “Subscription” in the subject heading and your email address listed in the body of the message.

 Electronic articles in the journal are cited (for example, in a footnote) as follows:

 Jane Smith, “Something New About Religion and Society,” Journal of Religion & Society 1 (1999), 3-5 [URL of the Volume].

 Articles or volumes in the Supplement Series are cited as follows:

 John Doe, “A New Idea,” An Interesting Topic in Religion and Society, Journal of Religion & Society Supplement Series 1, edited by Jane Smith (The Kripke Center: 2004; URL of the Table of Contents).

 The Journal of Religion & Society is indexed in Religious and Theological Abstracts, the American Theological Library Association in the ATLA RELIGION DATABASE®, Religion Index One: Perodicals (RIO®), Index to Book Reviews in Religion (IBRR®), and Index Islamicus.